I offer my humble obeisance to you Rev. Sri. Sri. Om Swamiji🙏🕉

 One day I was invited with the kids to attend a birthday party of her kids ( as my kids and her kids were in the same school too ) .
 Once at the party one could make out how elaborate and lavish everything was.
 There were guests from different towns too and one such guest was her cousin sister Veena from a different city.
 She was a charming lady and her husband looked liked a thorough gentleman .
 I was introduced to them and told they owned cloth mills in Calcutta.
 We ended up with interesting conversations and spent a good time at the party.

 Years rolled by around 2009 I shifted to Kolkata, our situation was great and financially we had nothing to worry about.
 Since Veena too stayed in Kolkata I took her no from my friend and called her and invited her over.
-Since I had a great memory of her good nature in my head for years even though we had met once, I thought it would be great to connect and know her better and have another good friend in the city.
+Since I had a great memory of her good nature in my head for years even though we had met once, I thought it would be great to connect and know her better and have another good friend in the same town.

 Veena was delighted to hear my voice and she along with her husband came the very next day to meet me over lunch at my place.
 What I could not figure out was that she did not look the same.
 The couple it seemed had aged before time, she seemed very shaky and even the way she was dressed up, it felt something was amiss .

-After lunch the intense conversation started and I was told that the govt had shut down many cloth mills in the city and they incurred huge losses and in a few days time they were almost on the roads as they had loans to pay off, and for that they no choice but to sell off everything.
+After lunch the intense conversation started and I was told that the govt had shut down many cloth mills in the city abruptly and they incurred huge losses and in a few days time they were almost on the roads as they had loans to pay off, and for that they had no choice but to sell off everything.

 Sadly after a month or so Veena lost her mother.
 As soon as I got the news I informed her I was coming to meet her at her place.
 This was the first time I was going to her house.

 I knew by the address ( as I am familiar with lot of areas of Calcutta, since it’s my hometown) it wasn’t a great area she was staying in .
-Above all it was raining cats and dogs, and that area could get flooded many a times.
-My driver drove patiently and we managed to reach her place eventually.
+Above all it was raining cats and dogs, and that area would get flooded many a times.
+My driver drove patiently and we managed to reach her place somehow.
 I saw Veena already waiting down on the side of the pavement for me with a big umbrella .
 Since there was no parking place in that area I asked my driver to go back and that he could come and pick me up once I call him.

 Veena then took me through couple of narrow lanes, one could hardly walk in there, so overcrowded and full of vendors all over to the extent of even getting pushed.